The largest concentration of sensitive data within an enter...

 Insider Threat Management with Pathlock

 Pathlock Control is a comprehensive insider threat management solution that can detect, automatically react to, and proactively prevent insider threats within your most critical business applications.
-It seamlessly integrates with more than 140 systems including SAP, Oracle, and Workday to monitor all user activity and stop any unauthorized attempts to access, modify, or delete sensitive data.
+It seamlessly integrates with the leading business systems, including SAP, Oracle, and Workday to monitor all user activity and stop any unauthorized attempts to access, modify, or delete sensitive data.

 Critical business applications are often overlooked aspects of the enterprise application infrastructure.
 Over 77% of financial transactions touch an SAP system, which drives incredible costs for downtime.
 Downtime in an SAP system can cost over $1,000,000 per hour, and insider threat and sabotage can be a major driver of application outages.